groupme-js/GroupMeCommunityDocs/emoji.md

 ## Finding which emoji is which

 If you have the GroupMe app on your device, open a chat and click on the emoji button next to the text box.
 The emoji packs are the tabs across the top
-(GroupMe Emoji, Summer, Back to School, Halloween, etc), and you can click on one of the tabs to see the emojis inside the pack.
+(GroupMe Emoji, Summer, Back to School, Halloween, etc), and you can click on one of the tabs to see the emojis inside the pack. **Note: The packs in the GroupMe app are not necessarily in the same order as the pack number!** More on that later.

 There's also an API endpoint which will give you all the emoji packs in JSON format--just send a GET request to `https://powerup.groupme.com/powerups` (you don't need to use an API key).
 The returned data looks like this (note: To save space, I reduced the results to show only a few emoji from one pack.
 If you'd